cimug-org/cim-compare/EA_COMPARE_PROCEDURES.md

       <img src="media/d0a6a671e1360aaafca37aa4891669fc.png">
    </p>

-3. Export the CIM package as an **XMI 1.1** compliant file of the older model with which to perform the comparison against.
-The only requirement in the “Publish Model Package” dialog is that the **“UML 1.3 (XMI 1.1)”** XML Type be selected as the export format.
-In the screenshot below of the export dialog it should be noted that the “Export Diagrams” and “Unisys/Rose Format” may or may not be selected as part of the **XMI 1.1** export.
-They play no role as part of the processing done by the command line utility.
+3. Export the CIM package as an **XMI 1.1** compliant file of the older baseline model with which to perform a comparison against.
+In the “Publish Model Package” dialog the **“UML 1.3 (XMI 1.1)”** XML Type must be selected as the export format and the "Unisys/Rose Format" option must not be checked.
+Note that unchecking the "Export Diagrams" option produces a smaller XMI export file which takes of less memory for **cim-compare** processing.
+Currently, **cim-compare** only does comparisons on the UML and not diagrams at this stage.

    <p align="left">
       <img src="media/8c826de7743d558a12383f7d89406bb2.png">